Data Privacy Statement (As of June 2018)

 III.
 Your Rights

 If you are affected by processing of your personal data, you have rights vis-à-vis the party responsible for the data processing in accordance with data protection regulations.
 You can contact the Operator at any time in order to assert these rights for example by email to the aforementioned address.
 The same applies in the case of other questions regarding data protection by the Operator.
 In addition to the Operator, you may also contact the Data Protection Officer of the Operator: Attorney-at-Law Daniel Raimer, LL.M. at the Law Offices of Daniel Raimer in Düsseldorf.
 The contact details of the Data Protection Officer are available on his website’s Imprint page.
 If the data processing is carried out on behalf of a customer of the Operator, please do not hesitate to contact this customer at any time; reference is made to the imprint of the respective app and/or website that you use for the customer’s contact information.
-When initiating contact concerning advertising on the Internet, you should specify the following information in order to permit a classification
+When initiating contact concerning advertising on the Internet, you should specify the Cookie ID to permit a classification.
+You will find the cookie ID at http://www.yieldlab.net/privacy/.

 When contacting the party in a different context, please also specify the information that may facilitate classification in the respective context (e.g. your customer number if you are a customer).